Coverage Mapping

 • What is the best location(s) for sites to cover the most people?

-Network operators require high-resolution accuracy information about population distribution and movement, terrain, propagation and pre-existing coverage in order to ensure you invest in the right locations.
+Network operators require high-resolution accurate information about population distribution and movement, terrain, propagation, and pre-existing coverage to ensure you invest in the right locations.
 Access to coverage data at the granular level enables network operators to identify communities in need and provides a known ROI for the investment.

-VanuMaps is Vanu’s patent pending new coverage mapping tool that is changing the business of serving unserved markets.
-It includes several data sets, including population and terrain, to enable identification of
+VanuMaps is Vanu’s patented coverage mapping tool that is changing the business of serving unserved markets.
+It includes several data sets, including population and terrain, to enable identification of uncovered populations.

 VanuMaps has two key functionalities: